SirCryptic/phisherprice/README.md

 **- [ x ] How do i run the script?**

--  Type `sudo phisherprice.sh` in any terminal
+-  Type `sudo phisherprice` in any terminal

 **- [ x ] How do i Remove the old script?**
 - cd /usr/local/sbin/